Introduction

 Contextual entities

-- Contextual entities are not considered part of the crate
+- Contextual entities are not considered part of the crate’s file structure

-- Cross-references should be expanded as contextual entities
+- Instruments, software, and projects can be described as contextual entities

 Validating JSON-LD